agentzex/Python-Windows-utils/README.md

 windows_exe_startup_register.py - can be used to register or delete an executable on the windows startup directory or on windows registry startup key

 registry_finder.py - can be used to search for programs installation and uninstall path strings in the windows registry (like Windows "Add/Remove Programs")

-res_change.py - can be used to programmatically change or revert the resolution of your monitor on Windows